akundu0/trading_sim_mvp/README.md

 # How to Run in Terminal
-Run streamlit app with: streamlit run app_ui.py
+Run streamlit app with: streamlit run app_ui.py <br>
 Run python logic with: python3 app.py

 # About this project